DmitrijSolanic/Portfolio/Missed_Opportunity_Calculator/README.md

 4. **Date** of your first contribution is either start date (if it coincides with starting day of chosen frequency) or the starting day of subsequent week/month/year.

+### Wanna see it in action, but you unable to deal with Python?

+All .exe enthusiasts can simply download the .zip folder, unpack it and then run the .exe file from \dist\missed_opportunity_calculator\ folder.
+Runs slower, but no Python or pip installs needed.

 ### Disclaimer

 Provided for informational/educational purposes only and should not be construed as investment advice .
 Past performance may not be indicative of future results.
 Always consult your Financial Adviser before any decision.